bidyut12345/dropdownfield/README.md

 Custom Flutter Widget for a customizable dropdown field with auto-complete functionality This widget is meant to be used within a Flutter Form

-For a completely working Flutter project demonstrating the usage of dropdownfield, download the code from https://github.com/jagan999/dropdownfieldexample

 <img src="https://github.com/jagan999/dropdownfield/raw/master/example/dropdownfield.png" height="320px" >